 The narrative covers all the tracks on the album and we find out what parts each of the songs are constructed of but again, some form of appraisal or analysis of the songs would help here.
 The book lacks any real conclusion, finishing on a quote from Orzabel that doesn’t really sum things up.

 From here, the book gives us plentiful images of various versions of the singles and album from this period and some commentary on their chart positions and release dates.

 For those of us who fancy listening again to The Hurting, they could do worse than use this book as an accompanying guide to take them through the albums emotional highs and lows and provide insight into the song’s meanings.
 One of the strengths of these songs is that they stand up to analysis and explanation and, after reading this, my appreciation of The Hurting has increased.

 Shenton has, I think, achieved her aim of providing us with a greater understanding of these songs by drawing together many disparate strands from the many interviews the band carried out at this time.

 The Hurting In-Depth captures the band before fame changed them and before the dynamics of having two talented and driven frontmen was to acrimoniously split the band, an event that seems an unavoidable conclusion with hindsight.

 Now if you’ll excuse me, I am off to try my hand at some primal screaming.

-words by Banjo, you can find her Author profile here:
+Words by Banjo, you can find his Author profile here: